nubificus/vaccel-docs/docs/build_run_app.md

 Having built our `classify` example, we need to prepare the vaccel environment for it to run:

-### 1. Set library path

-Define the path to `libvaccel.so` (if not in the default search path):
+1. Define the path to `libvaccel.so` (if not in the default search path):

 ```bash
 export LD_LIBRARY_PATH=/usr/local/lib:$LD_LIBRARY_PATH
 ```

-### 2. Set the plugin

-Define the backend plugin to use for our application.
+2. Define the backend plugin to use for our application.

 In this example, we will use the noop plugin: